YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGZBREAKREM, ZBREAK in trigger tttt removed due to trigger being reloaded

-Run Time Warning: This indicates your process had a ZBREAK defined within the XECUTE code for trigger tttt, but some action replaced the definition for trigger tttt so YottaDB removed the ZBREAK.
+Run Time Warning: This indicates that your process had a ZBREAK defined within the XECUTE code for trigger tttt, but some action replaced the definition for trigger tttt so YottaDB removed the ZBREAK.

-Action: If appropriate examine the trigger with ZPRINT and reestablish the ZBREAK.
+Action: If appropriate, examine the trigger with ZPRINT and reestablish the ZBREAK.
 The message is tied to BREAKMSG mask 16 (See VIEW BREAKMSG).
 The default message mask is 31, which includes masks 1, 2, 4, 8, and 16.
-Using the VIEW command to set the BREAKMSG mask to 7 or any other pattern that excludes 16, disables this message.
+Using the VIEW command to set the BREAKMSG mask to 7 or any other pattern that excludes 16 disables this message.

 -------------------
 TRNLOGFAIL